apache/cordova-docs/docs/en/edge/guide/cli/index.md

         $ cordova create HelloWorld com.example.hello "Hello World"

-The first argument specifies a _HelloWorld_ directory that is generated for your project.
-Its `www` subdirectory houses your application's home page, along with various resources under `css`, `js`, and `img` that are common for web development.
-The `config.xml` file contains important metadata needed to distribute the application.
+The first argument specifies a _HelloWorld_ directory to be generated for your project.
+Its `www` subdirectory houses your application's home page, along with various resources under `css`, `js`, and `img`, which follow common web development file-naming conventions.
+The `config.xml` file contains important metadata needed to generate and distribute the application.

 The other two arguments are optional: the `com.example.hello` argument provides your project with a reverse-domain-style identifier, and the